Getting started with Python#

 1 type(tempFahrenheit)

 In this case we get at TypeError because we are trying to execute a math operation with data types that are not compatible.
-There is no way in Python to multpily decimal values with a character string.
+It is not possible to add a number directly to a character string in Python.
+In order for addition to work, the data types need to be compatible with one another.

 Question 2.3#